Sample size calculations for multilevel factorial longitudinal cluster randomised trials: Variance of treatment effect estimators -- Equal cluster period sizes and interaction term included

 We start by considering the case where there are equal cluster-period sizes, and an interaction term $\betaCI$ is included in the model.
 For the estimation of sample size, a vital component is the variance of the treatment effect estimator.
 In the case of multiple treatment efffects as we have here, the key matrix is the asymptotic (equivalent to feasible generalized least squares (FGLS) or generalized least squares (GLS) estimators conditional on the assumed variance/correlation parameters) covariance matrix of the effect estimators $\hbetaC,\hbetaI,\hbetaCI$.
 In order to find this matrix it is simpler to start by finding the covariance matrix of $\htbetaC,\hbetaI,\hbetaCI$ then derive the desired covariances with $\hbetaC$.
 We can also derive ``marginal'' treatment effects for any fixed level of prevalence of the other treatment.
 The desired matrix is given by the top left three rows and columns of

-where $D$ is the design matrix for the (re-parametrised) model with the fixed effects $\beta$ in the order they are given in the model, $(\betaC,\betaI,\betaCI,\beta_{1},\ldots,\beta_{T})$, $D_i$ is the submatrix of $D$ with the rows corresponding to the $i$th cluster, and $\Sigma_i$ is the covariance matrix for the observations in the $i$th cluster (assumed to be identical for all clusters).
+where $D$ is the design matrix for the (re-parametrised) model with the fixed effects $\beta$ in the order they are given in the model, $(\betaC,\betaI,\betaCI,\beta_{1},\ldots,\beta_{T})$, $D_i$ is the submatrix of $D$ with the rows corresponding to the $i$th cluster, $\Sigma$ is the covariance matrix of the vector $Y_{ijk}$ and $\Sigma_i$ is the within-cluster covariance matrix for $Y_{ijk}$ ordered lexicographically in terms of $(j,k)$, \emph{i.e.} individuals within periods.
+Note that $\Sigma_i$ is indexed by an $i$ for notational consistency, but it's the same for all clusters.